History

 As the membership grew the club moved to a farm at Beamish near the Open Air Museum and the name was changed to Beamish Sporting Club.

-Several happy years were spent there until another move found the club on the outskirts of Tanfield – a village near Stanley in County Durham.
-However, due to the sale of the farm another move was forced upon the club.
+Several happy years were spent there until another move found the club on the outskirts of Tanfield, a village near Stanley, County Durham.
+However, due to the sale of the farm, another move was forced upon the club.

 Because the membership had steadily grown over the years it was decided that if two separate grounds could be found we could shoot every week.
 At that time we did acquire two shooting grounds, but unfortunately one of these has since been sold.